adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

   ldr mailbox, =0x3f00b880
 ```

 The first line after `_start:` sets up an alias, allowing us to refer to the register `r0` by the much more useful identifier, `mailbox`.
-Then we load that register with the base address of the mailboxes.
+We then load that register with the base address of the mailboxes.

 If we [check the documentation][12], we find that to write to a mailbox we have to:

 1. Read the status register until the full flag is not set.
 2. Write the data (shifted into the upper 28 bits) combined with the channel (in the lower four bits) to the write register.

-So, to continue:

 ```Assembly
   wait1$:
     status .req r1
 ```

-First of all, we set a label, `wait1$`[^3], as the beginning of our loop, so we know where to come back to.
-Secondly, we again create an alias `status` for the register `r1`.
+So, first of all we set a label, `wait1$`[^3], as the beginning of our loop, so we know where to come back to.
+Secondly, we again create an alias named `status` for the register `r1`.

-We can see that the [status register][13] for mailbox 0 (the _read_ mailbox) is at an offset of `0x18` from the base address.
+We can see that the [status register][13] for mailbox 0 (the _read_ mailbox) is at an offset of `0x18` from the base address,

 ```Assembly
     ldr status, [mailbox, #0x18]
 ```

-So here we load the address of the status register into `status` (or `r1`).
+so next we need to load the address of the status register into `status` (or `r1`).

-We need to wait until the status register does _not_ have the full flag set, therefore we need to carry out that check next:
+As we saw above, we have to wait until the status register does _not_ have the full flag set, therefore we need to carry out that check next.

 ```Assembly
     tst status, #0x80000000